FrancoBenedetti/faultrepair/backend/README.md

 ## Overview

-The Fault Reporter backend is a PHP-based REST API that provides authentication and registration services for a fault reporting system.
-It supports two types of users: clients (who report faults) and service providers (who fix faults).
+The Fault Reporter backend is a comprehensive PHP-based REST API that provides authentication, registration, and fault management services for a complete fault reporting system.
+It supports two types of users: clients (who report faults) and service providers (who fix faults), with full job lifecycle management including QR code integration for streamlined fault reporting.

 ## Architecture